Cotalker/documentation/docs/documentation/admin/routines.md

 ## Overview {#overview}

-Routines are the automations that you create and perhaps one of the most valuable tools.
-They can be recycled by other users or other processes.
-Everything you create –such as an integration with another system or some other automation– can be recycled, bringing a lot of scalability to all your processes.
+Routines are the automations that you can create and save for later use.
+They're perhaps one of our most valuable tools because they make automations easier to replicate throughout your processes.
+They can be recycled or modified by other users and applied to any operation, bringing a lot of scalability to all your processes.

+For example, let's say that in many of your workflows you need to send a system message and an email in each state change.
+You can create a _routine_ with that specific automation sequence and add it as a stage through any [routine builder](/docs/documentation/automation/admin_routine).
+You can reuse the routine in any and as many processes as you need.
+If you need a similar routine but with some slight differences, open the existing routine, make the chagnes, and save it with another name, conserving both routines for later use.

 ## Accessing Routines {#accessing}